ajavamind/Processing-Sketch-Chatbot/README.md

 ## Setup
 The chatbot application runs on Windows 11 and Processing 4.2.
-The previous version of Processing IDE (3.5.4) fails to build the application for unknown reasons.
+Install Processing 4 or later versions from [www.processing.org/download](https://processing.org/download) The previous version of Processing IDE (3.5.4) fails to build this application for unknown reasons.

-Install Processing IDE version 4.2 with Windows 64 bit.
-Note the folder location of the IDE processing.exe file.
+After installing the Processing IDE version 4.2 with Windows 64 bit, note the folder location of the IDE processing.exe file.
 Add processing.exe folder location to the Path in the Windows system environment settings.
+Doing this gives a seamless start to the IDE from the chatbot when you make a run request.

 ### OpenAI Api Key
 OPENAI_API_KEY is your paid OpenAI API account token stored in the environment variables for Windows 10/11.